Covid-19 Moving into Your New Home

 Maintenance repairs will be dealt with on a priority basis depending on the type of repair reported.
 Upon arrival we will provide you with your dedicated online maintenance portal where you are able to log any maintenance repairs.
 We will also need access into flats/rooms to undertake statuary tests and checks to ensure that our properties are maintained and compliant with Health & Safety policies.
 The maintenance team will follow Covid 19 safe working practices.

-Following the Government Lockdown in England from Midnight on the 4th of November 2020, we will only be undertaking emergency maintenance repairs within your room for the safety of residents and our employees.
+Following the Government Lockdown announcement on the 4th of January 2021, we will only be undertaking emergency maintenance repairs within your room for the safety of residents and our employees.

 How can I collect my post?